Opticulex/BatchedEngine/README.md

 # BatchedEngine

+**Installing: Place All The files APART from BatchedEngine.bat into C:\BatchedEngine!!
+BatchedEngine.bat can be anywhere!**

-One of my first projects from quite a few years back for making Batch Files without any code.
+One of my first big projects from quite a few years back for making Batch Files without any code.
 The system was designed to be modular and comes with a Command-Line UI with many features including an auto-installer, launch verification with access tokens, autoupdates, live debugger, a dynamic error reporter system, command line UI with enhancements, editor for creating/deleting/editing projects easily and efficiently, recovery system to recover crashed projects and some other stuff.
 Something like this could be done in C# or another language in about 1000-2000 lines of code but will probably require at least 15000 in Batch due to its inefficiency.

 The code is psychotically messy so you have been warned!
 If someone attempts to finish the code into a working version go ahead (you might even get a reward)!